 7.6.1 Introduction

 Time domain solution methods are generally used for final detailed design stages and for checks on frequency domain solutions.
 Their primary advantage is in allowing time-dependent boundary conditions and nonlinear forcing and stiffness functions.
 The main drawback of time domain methods is the computational burden.
-Periodic analysis shall be carried out over a sufficient number of cycles to achieve steady state.
+Periodic analysis shall be carried out over a sufficient number of cycles to achieve a steady state.
 Irregular analysis shall be carried out for sufficient time to achieve stationary statistics.
 Multiple realizations of the same conditions may be necessary to generate sufficient data and to verify consistency.
 Care should be taken to validate the time domain model against simple cases, such as frequency domain analysis results for small amplitude wave conditions.

 Time domain simulations are usually used when nonlinearities that are not accurately modeled in the frequency domain are important.
 Time domain methods are typically used for extreme condition analysis.
 They are not typically used for fatigue analysis or analysis of more moderate conditions where linearized frequency domain analysis works much more efficiently.
-In some cases specific time domain simulations are run to seek a specific response (e.g. transient response due to a tendon overload).
-In many cases time domain simulations are used to generate statistics and extreme response factors that can be used to calibrate frequency domain models for application over a wider range of load cases.
+In some cases specific time domain simulations are run to seek a specific response (e.g. transient response due to tendon overload).
+In many cases, time domain simulations are used to generate statistics and extreme response factors that can be used to calibrate frequency domain models for applications over a wider range of load cases.

 The time domain analysis procedure consists of a numerical solution of the rigid-body equations of motion for the platform subject to external forces that may originate in the fluid motion due to waves, current, and platform motion, the platform positioning system, and other disturbing effects such as wind.
 Time domain analysis methods for floating bodies have been proposed by a number of authors (Cummings, 1962 [120]; Van Oortmerssen, 1976 [236]; Paulling, 1977 [205]).
 Since a direct numerical integration of the equations of motion is performed, effects may be included which involve nonlinear functions of the relevant wave and motion variables.
 Typical effects are drag forces that are nonlinear functions of the fluid velocity, finite motion and finite wave amplitude effects, and nonlinear positioning or anchoring systems.
 In comparison to linear frequency domain techniques, the direct numerical solution in time domain permits the user to investigate nonlinear, finite amplitude phenomena which the former method is incapable of treating directly, but this advantage is gained at the expense of increased computing time.